Commit Briefs

 - Xlib

-- A C compiler compliant with the C11 standard (e.g. cproc or gcc).
+- A C compiler compliant with the C11 standard.

 - bxhkd, basic X hotkey daemon (required for managing key commands).